-Injuries in marathon runners are caused by a large numbers of factors, but are often attributable to training errors. the most common errors are; an increase in the weekly training too quickly, a previous injury and a competitive training motive.
+Injuries in marathon runners are caused by a large number of factors but are often attributable to training errors. the most common errors are; an increase in the weekly training too quickly, a previous injury, and a competitive training motive.
 Novice runners are found to be at an increased risk of injury because they have less experience and they don’t have the body awareness that experienced runners do have.
-On the other hand experienced runners heal slower when injured, however they are able to avoid overuse injuries and developed musculoskeletal adaptation to running.
+On the other hand, experienced runners heal slower when injured, however, they are able to avoid overuse injuries and developed musculoskeletal adaptation to running.

 Have a running plan

 Having a running plan is a must.
-This plan should combine warm up exercises, stretching exercises and of course a strengthening program.
-To help avoid injuries, check you overall training load and use moderation with respect to increasing distance and number of consecutive days running.
+This plan should combine warm-up exercises, stretching exercises, and of course a strengthening program.
+To help avoid injuries, check your overall training load and use moderation with respect to increasing distance and number of consecutive days running.
 It is very important to be fully recovered from old injuries before enrolling in any competition.
 The most common injury is to the knee, particularly the anterior side.
-The Iliotibial Band syndrome (IT Band), plantar fasciitis and Achille’s tendonitis are also very common.
+The Iliotibial Band Syndrome (IT Band), plantar fasciitis, and Achille’s tendonitis are also very common.
 Keeping your muscles flexible will help prevent these injuries.